Jesus M. Casida

 Current Research Grants and Programs:

 Dr. Casida has extensive teaching experience in hospital and academic settings.
-Prior to his appointment at the University of Michigan, he taught undergraduate, master's, and doctoral programs in teaching-focused and research-intensive universities.
-His teaching style is grounded by theoretical and empirical knowledge of educating healthcare professionals.
-Dr. Casida is a passionate and dedicated teacher.
-He consistently upholds high standard of teaching and learning.
-He firmly believes that teachers should expect "beyond the minimum standard performance" from their students and help them achieve that expectation by believing in and cultivating students' potentials to excel.
-Dr. Casida also believes that teaching and learning accountabilities are shared by the students and the teacher: The teacher facilitates while the students direct the learning process.
-It is his responsibility, however, to provide students with the appropriate course structure, learning resources, and environment conducive to positive learning experience and outcomes.
-Outside the classroom, Dr. Casida is a frequent presenter about topics related to research, scholarship, and leadership in cardio-thoracic surgical nursing.
-His role in academic nursing is guided by Boyer's Model of Scholarship.
+Over the past 12 years, he has been teaching undergraduate, master's, and doctoral students in teaching-focused and research-intensive universities.
+His teaching style is grounded in theoretical and empirical knowledge of educating health care professionals.
+Dr. Casida is a passionate and dedicated teacher, consistently upholding a high standard of teaching and learning.
+He believes that teachers should expect beyond the minimum standard performance from students and help them achieve that expectation by believing in and cultivating students' potentials to excel.
+Dr. Casida also believes that teaching and learning shared accountabilities for students and teachers: Teachers facilitate while the students direct the learning process.
+It is his responsibility, however, to provide the students with appropriate course structure, educational resources, and an environment conducive to positive learning experiences and outcomes.
+Dr. Casida aspires to serve as a role model for the next generations of clinical experts, leaders, scholars, and health policy makers, to continually influence students as lifelong learners, and to be an excellent steward of the University and the nursing profession at large.

 Affiliations / Service

-- Member, American Heart Association, 2008-present, (served as grant reviewer for Behavioral Clinical Research, 2012-2013, and current member of the CVSN Complex Cardiovascular Patient and Family Care Committee)
+- Member, American Heart Association, 2008-present (served as grant reviewer for Behavioral Clinical Research, 2012-13, and current member of the CVSN Complex Cardiovascular Patient and Family Care Committee and Diversity Taskforce)

-- Member, Midwest Nursing Research Society, 2008-present (served as a member of the Award Nominations Committee (2010-2013), chaired the reformulation of the Acute & Critical-Care Across The Life-Span Research Section (2012), and serving as Advisory Board Member for Research Sections, 2013-2014)
+- Member, Midwest Nursing Research Society, 2008-present (served as a member of the Award Nominations Committee ,2010-13, chaired the reformulation of the Acute & Critical-Care Across the Life-Span Research Section, 2012, and served as Advisory Board Member for Research Sections, 2013-14)

 Notable Awards / Honors